One Year Selling On Amazon – Income Report

 For keyword research, I use the Magnet tool (Helium 10.)
 I called it Magnet because just like a magnet, put pulls out or attracts the best keywords.
 I’m using a beta version which is different than what is live to the public as of December 5th, but it looks like the version I am using will be pushed out to paid members of Helium 10 sometime in late December.

 I used to go for massive amounts of keywords, even if barely related, but I have changed this recently to focus on a much smaller number of keywords and try to get the listing super optimized for the phrases that will generate 90% of my sales.
 For this reason, Magnet is awesome.

 For product research, I use a combination of tools, one of which is my own (not available to the public) and Jungle Scout.
-That’s an affiliate link, but you get a better deal if you go through that than going direct.
 When it comes to tools like Jungle Scout, all of them do estimations on sales volume, so it’s important to use a number of tools to get a range of data and then make an educated decision based on how you feel about that data.

 I use SCRIBBLES (Helium 10) seen in the image above, to write all of my listings, and it is used very heavily in conjunction with FRANKENSTEIN (Helium 10) to manipulate the keyword phrases to get the perfectly SEO optimized listing for Amazon.
 If you’re curious why it’s got the goofy name ‘Frankenstein,’ here’s why: Frankenstein is made up of a bunch of different parts.
 Individually, they mean nothing.
 Put together, they complete the creation.
 The same could be said with keywords.
 When you start with a bunch of keywords, they don’t mean much.
 You have to clean them up, filter them, remove duplicates, and arrange them in such a way that when you are done, you have completed your creation.
 Same as Frankenstein.
 Hopefully you’ll remember the tool name from now on.